-For the calculation of staff costs will be declared the monthly total cost of payroll (social security contributions, taxes, and other costs), the months of employment and the employment rate (estimated employment time) in each activity.
+For the calculation of staff costs, the total monthly payroll cost (social security contributions, taxes, and other costs), the duration of employment (in months) and the employment rate (estimated working time) in each activity, must be declared.

-For example, in activity W.P.2.2, employee "E" has a total monthly payroll cost of $\leq$ 1,800.
+For example, in activity W.P.2.2, employee "E" has a total monthly payroll cost of €1,800.
 The activity lasts for 6 months and has an estimated time allocated for the implementation of the activity of 40%.
 In the Budget, the total salary cost of "E" for this action will be calculated as follows: